 In all interns, regardless of their specialization, we look for good reasoning skills, excellent time management, good social skills, reliability and accuracy.
 We also expect at least a basic adeptness in working with computers and digital methods.
 With regards to language skills, you should be able to communicate efficiently in either German or English, ideally both.

 Please note that the internships are designed first and foremost to give students, aspiring academics and young professionals looking to pursue a career in the digital humanities an orientation and first impression of the work environment of a research institute, and an opportunity to apply their knowledge and skills in a professional setting.
 Our internships are not geared towards experienced academics who want to learn the application of digital methods (for training opportunities of that type see the ACDH-CH Tool Galleries).

-Note: If the COVID-19 pandemic permits, we will carry out internships in February 2022 in hybrid form.
-The exact mode of your internship will be agreed upon with your assigned supervisor, the ‘Meet-the-Researcher’ programme will take place virtually.
+Note: The internships will be partly online, but there will be a possibility to work at the ACDH-CH.
+The exact mode of your internship will be agreed upon with your assigned supervisor, the ‘Meet-the-Researchers’ programme will take place at the ACDH-CH.

 We are pleased to offer ACDH-CH internships at various points throughout the year.